angel-penchev/librarity-but-dumber/README.md

 ## Documentation
 Latest version of the project documentation is available at [docs/documentation.pdf](docs/documentation.pdf).
+Doxygen documentaion is also available [here](https://codedocs.xyz/angel-penchev/librarity-but-dumber/).

 ## Setup